tlie03/secapi/README.md

 one filing and holds multiple metadata points.
 Two of these metadata points are the ticker symbol and the cik which are always part of the metadata.
-By default, all other metadata points are contained in the dictionary, but they can also be chosen via the filing_information parameter.
+By default, all other metadata points are contained in the dictionary, but they can also be specifically selected via the filing_information parameter.
 Below is a list of all possible metadata points:
 * accessionNumber
 * filingDate